Ice Cream Wars & Scoop Secrets

 A household name in Japan and known around the world for its high-quality Matcha, Tsujiri is a surprising yet fun spot for soft-serve ice cream for lovers of green tea.
 Serving just two flavours, match and Hōjicha (another Japanese tea with a reddish-brown colour and a roasted fragrance), Tsujiri ice cream is not only delicious but fun – offering a variety of toppings and served in either a cup or cone.

-A lighter alternative to your regular ice cream scoops, they have a beautiful CBD location on Lorne Street (a perfect follow up to any of the nearby Korean BBQs) or a smaller spot in the Westfield Newmarket.
+A lighter alternative to your regular ice cream scoops, they have a beautiful CBD location on Lorne Street (a perfect follow-up to any of the nearby Korean BBQs) or a smaller spot in the Westfield Newmarket.